oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

    https://${HOSTNAME}:${SSLPORT}/em
    ```

-#### Use an Administration Server `NodePort`
+### Use an Administration Server `NodePort`

-***Note***: Using Administration Server `NodePort` is convenient for development use cases and is not recommended for production use cases.

-You can configure an Administration Server to expose an externally accessible NodePort using these two steps:
+Use the following steps to configure a `NodePort` to access the WebLogic Server Administration Console:

-1. Configure a Network Access Point (custom channel) with the T3 protocol on the Administration Server.
-2. Expose this channel on a NodePort service using the `domain.spec.adminServer.adminService.channels` attribute.
+1. Update the WebLogic Server configuration for the Administration Server to add a Network Access Point (custom channel) with the HTTP protocol, and expose this channel on a NodePort service using the `domain.spec.adminServer.adminService.channels` attribute.

    For an example of setting up the `NodePort` on an Administration Server, see [Use a `NodePort`]({{< relref "/managing-domains/accessing-the-domain/wlst#use-a-nodeport" >}}).
 For information about the `NodePort` Service on an Administration Server, see the [Domain resource](https://github.com/oracle/weblogic-kubernetes-operator/blob/{{< latestMinorVersion >}}/documentation/domains/Domain.md) document.

-3. Use the following URL from your browser to access the WebLogic Server Administration Console:
+2. Use the following URL from your browser to access the WebLogic Server Administration Console:

    ```
    http://hostname:adminserver-NodePort/console